OsGary/vibe-app/README.md

 - ✅ Create, update, and delete tasks
 - 🏷️ Categorize tasks by category
 - 📝 Rich task descriptions
+- 🔐 JWT-based authentication
+- 👤 User-specific tasks (each user sees only their own)
 - 🗄️ PostgreSQL database for data persistence
 - 🎨 Beautiful UI with Tailwind CSS
 - ⚡ Fast development with Vite